 Discount points are an upfront cost that you recover by paying a lower monthly mortgage payment which means you recover the cost of the discount points over time.
 For example, you may decide to pay $3,000 for one discount point to reduce your monthly mortgage payment by $50, or $600 per year.
 In that scenario, you recover the cost of the discount point in five years -- $3,000 (cost of discount point) / $600 (savings per year) = 5 years to recover the cost of the discount point.
 As a general rule, because of the length of time it usually takes to recover the cost of discount points, you should only pay discount points if you plan to own the property you are financing for at least five years.
 The amount of time it takes to recover the cost of discount points varies depending on your interest rate, mortgage amount and the number of discount points you pay but in general it does not make sense to pay discount points if you intend to sell your home and pay off your mortgage in less than five years.

 It is completely up to borrowers to decide if they want to pay discount points.
 Although discount points are charged by the lender they are totally optional and borrowers ultimately decide if they want to pay them based on their financial objectives.
 Discount points should not be confused with origination points or other mandatory fees lenders charge to process your mortgage.
+Our Discount Point Mortgage Calculator enables you to understand the financial impact of paying discount points so you can make an informed decision.

 Review our in-depth explanation of mortgage discount points including an example that compares the monthly mortgage payment and total interest expense over the life of a loan for a mortgage with and without discount points